Bust (sculpture)

-A bust is a sculpted or cast representation of the upper part of the human figure, depicting a person's head and neck, and a variable portion of the chest and shoulders.
+A bust is a sculpted or cast representation of the upper part of the human body, depicting a person's head and neck, and a variable portion of the chest and shoulders.
 The piece is normally supported by a plinth.
 The bust is generally a portrait intended to record the appearance of an individual, but may sometimes represent a type.
 They may be of any medium used for sculpture, such as marble, bronze, terracotta, plaster, wax or wood.

 As a format that allows the most distinctive characteristics of an individual to be depicted with much less work, and therefore expense, and occupying far less space than a full-length statue, the bust has been since ancient times a popular style of life-size portrait sculpture.
-It can also be executed in weaker materials, such as terracotta.